Rvkash/instarocket-frontend/README.md

 ## :rocket: Omnistack Week

-this app was made in the week omnistack, instagram clone for studies
+This app was made in the week omnistack, instagram clone for studies

 ## :robot: Techs